 Rachel Allison, Maastricht University, provisional title: Crafting Bodies: An ethnographic exploration of the entanglement of technology and the senses in 21st century medical education (expected completion: 2020) (funded by ERC Starting Grant ‘Digital Doctors’, awarded to co-promoter: Anna Harris)

-Claudia Egher, Maastricht University, provisional title: Mental Health Expertise Online: The enactment of expertise on major depression and bipolar disorder on online platforms in English and French (expected completion: 2019) (recipient of NWO award for ‘PhDs in the humanities’, 2014) (co-promoter: Tamar Sharon)
+Claudia Egher, Maastricht University, provisional title: Mental Health Expertise Online: The enactment of expertise on major depression and bipolar disorder on online platforms in English and French (awarded December 2019) (recipient of NWO award for ‘PhDs in the humanities’, 2014) (co-promoter: Tamar Sharon)

 Rafael Bienia, Maastricht University, Role Playing Materials (awarded April 2016) (co-promoter: Karin Wenz) (funded by NWO)